India sees brisk gold sales on pre-Diwali Dhanteras festival

 New Delhi, November 10

-Pre-Diwali Dhanteras buying of gold and silver in India, the world's largest gold consumer, kick-started on a positive note on Friday on recovery of consumer demand with the softening of gold prices.
+Pre-Diwali Dhanteras buying of gold and silver in India, the world’s largest gold consumer, kick-started on a positive note on Friday with the softening of gold prices.

-Gold prices have fallen by Rs 800-1,500 per 10 gram (24 carat) from the peak Rs 63,000-level on October 28 and this has evoked buying on Dhanteras, considered the most auspicious day in Hindu calendar for buying items ranging from precious metals to utensils, with traders expecting gold sales to surpass last year's level.
+Gold prices have fallen by Rs 800-1,500 per 10 gm (24 carat) from the peak Rs 63,000-level on October 28 and this has evoked buying on Dhanteras, an auspicious day in Hindu calendar for buying items ranging from precious metals to utensils, with traders expecting gold sales to surpass 2022’s level.

-On Thursday, Gold prices plunged Rs 400 to Rs 60,950 per 10 grams in the national capital.
+On Thursday, gold prices plunged Rs 400 to Rs 60,950 per 10 gm in the national capital.

-Gold prices in Delhi were ruling at Rs 50,139 per ten grams, excluding taxes, on 2022 Dhanteras day.
-In normal years, about 20-30 tonnes of gold are sold on a Dhanteras day.
+Gold prices in Delhi were ruling at Rs 50,139 per 10 gm, excluding taxes, on Dhanteras in 2022.
+Normally, about 20-30 tonnes of gold are sold on Dhanteras.

-Traders said footfalls are expected to pick up after 12 noon and will continue till late at night.
+Traders said footfalls are expected to pick up after 12 noon and would continue till late at night.

-The best muhurat to buy silver and gold on Dhanteras will start at 12.35 pm on Friday and end at 1.57 pm on November 11, as per Drikpanchang.
+The best muhurat to buy silver and gold on Dhanteras would start at 12.35 pm on Friday and end at 1.57 pm on November 11, as per Drikpanchang.

-"Gold prices are in favour of business.
+“Gold prices are in favour of business.
 We are positive about good sales today.
-We are receiving positive response from consumers and footfalls are gradually increasing," All India Gem And Jewellery Domestic Council (GJC) Director Dinesh Jain told PTI.
+We are receiving positive response from consumers and footfalls are gradually increasing,” All India Gem and Jewellery Domestic Council Director Dinesh Jain said.

-With diamond prices fallen, the younger generation is buying light-weight jewellery and some are buying gold and silver coins, he said.
+With diamond prices fallen, the younger generation was buying light-weight jewellery and some are buying gold and silver coins, he said.

 Jain, who is also the managing director of Mumbai-based PM Shah & Co Jewellers that has five stores, said, “We expect good sales this Dhanteras.
 The correct sale picture will be known in the evening.”